afrahabualrob/AfrahRepo/README.md

 React e-commerce project description

-Technology -> React JS : Routing, restful api,material ui and css module ,react cookie,hooks,custom hook
+Technology -> React JS : Routing, restful api,material ui, css module ,react cookie,hooks and custom hook

 * I offered a lot of products (using react axios ),can see each product details (route to details page)